Interventional Spine and Musculoskeletal Medicine Fellowship

 UT Southwestern Medical Center is committed to an educational and working environment that provides equal opportunity to all members of the University community.
 In accordance with federal and state law, the University prohibits unlawful discrimination, including harassment, on the basis of: race; color; religion; national origin; sex, including sexual harassment; age; disability; genetic information; citizenship status; and protected veteran status.

-The ISMM Fellowship is currently participating in the 2020 North American Spine Society (NASS) Match, therefore, we are accepting applications for the 2021-22 position.
-Invitations are presently being extended to interview virtually in June and early July 2020.
+The ISMM Fellowship is participating in the North American Spine Society (NASS) Match, we will be accepting applications for the 2022-23 position starting January 1, 2021.
+Our interview period will be June 2021.

 The following documents must be included with your completed NASS application: